floooh/floooh.github.io/_posts/2023-11-11-emscripten-ide.md

 You should see something like this, pay attention to the status bar at the bottom (underlined in red), these items are used to control the cmake build config and target:

+(**NOTE 09-Oct-2024**: the underlined items in the bottom bar have moved into the CMake Tools sidepanel in recent versions).

 ![VSCode Screenshot 1](/images/emscripten-ide-1.png)